 Our social commitment

-- To protect human rights within our sphere of influence and to ensure that all parties impacted by our business including staff, travellers, suppliers, local communities and other stakeholders, are treated with fairness and respect.
+- To protect human rights within our sphere of influence and to ensure that all parties impacted by our business including staff, travelers, suppliers, local communities and other stakeholders, are treated with fairness and respect.

 - To work with our stakeholders on issues around responsible practices in order to promote justice and equity across our global community and protect our most vulnerable societies.